timescale/docs/promscale/send-data/opentelemetry.md

 `web.listen-address` parameter, the default port is `9201` when you start the Promscale connector.

-Configure the following in OpenTelemetry Collector configuration file:
+Set the following in OpenTelemetry Collector configuration file:
   * **Receivers**: to push or pull data into OpenTelemetry Collector using OTLP on gRPC and http endpoints.
   * **Exporters**: to send data to one or more backends.
 OTLP to configure the